 3. Fry the onion and garlic until they are translucent.

 4. Remove the pot from the heat and mix the paprika, until it is properly dissolved.

 5. Put the pot back on the fire and bake very gently for a few minutes.

 6. Add the meat and brown it off.
 The paprika will turn the meat red, so go by feeling.
 Now add the bacon strips and make sure you don’t drain the fat, it adds flavor to this dish.

 7. After a few minutes you can add the tomato paste, let it simmer for a few minutes to remove the tanginess.

 8. Add all the dry herbs and the salt.

 9. Finally pour in the wine.

 Now put the pan on the lowest heat source you can find, make sure to stir regularly.
-Check every 15 minutes that it is not too dry, if necessary add a little bit of moisture (wine or water).
-After two and a half hour of simmering, the meat must be tender and almost fall apart.
-If it is still too tough, let it simmer for half an hour.
-After that check every quarter of an hour.
+Check every 15 minutes if it is not too dry, if necessary add a little bit of wine or water.
+After two and a half hours of simmering, the meat must be tender and almost fall apart.
+If it is still too tough, let it simmer for another 30 minutes.
+After that check every 15 minutes.
 If you still need to add more fluid after an hour and a half, use a light broth.
 It has to have a consistency of a thick sauce.